SinaPournia/PDF-retrieval-system/Readme.md

 This advanced PDF retrieval system combines **ColQwen2** (an enhanced version of ColPali) and **Vespa** to efficiently process, store, and retrieve PDF content using both textual and visual features.

+### Files and Configuration

+- `pdfs.json`: Contains the list of PDFs to process and index in the Vespa database.
+Each entry in the file includes a title and URL for each PDF.

+- `queries.json`: Defines the list of queries that the system will use to retrieve content.
+These queries can be adjusted based on what information you're looking to extract from the PDFs.

 ## 📋 Prerequisites

 Ensure you have the following tools installed before proceeding: